vonglasow/atoum-documentation/source/en/chapter1.rst

 Symfony 1 plugin
 ~~~~~~~~~~~~~~~~

-If you want to use atoum in a symfony 1 project, you can do so thanks to the `sfAtoumPlugin plugin <https://github.com/atoum/sfAtoumPlugin>`_
+If you want to use atoum in a Symfony 1 project, you can use the `sfAtoumPlugin plugin <https://github.com/atoum/sfAtoumPlugin>`_

-Install instructions are available on the project's page.
+Installation instructions along with usage examples are available in the cookbook and its website.

 .. _symfony2-bundle:

 Symfony2 bundle
 ~~~~~~~~~~~~~~~

-If you want to use atoum in a Symfony2 project, you can do so thanks to the `atoum Bundle <https://github.com/atoum/AtoumBundle>`_.
+If you want to use atoum in a Symfony2 project, a bundle is available at `<https://github.com/atoum/AtoumBundle>`_.

-Install instructions are available on the project's page.
+Installation and usage instructions are available on the project's page.

 .. _zend-framework-2-component:

 Zend Framework 2 component
 ~~~~~~~~~~~~~~~~~~~~~~~~~~

-A library is available to use atoum with Zend Framework 2.
-Documentation and examples are available at the following address : `https://github.com/blanchonvincent/zend-framework-test-atoum <https://github.com/blanchonvincent/zend-framework-test-atoum>`_.
+If you want to use atoum in a Zend Framework 2 project, a component is available at `https://github.com/blanchonvincent/zend-framework-test-atoum <https://github.com/blanchonvincent/zend-framework-test-atoum>`_.

-You'll find every install instructions there.
+Installation and usage instructions are available on the project's home page.

 .. _a-quick-overview-of-atoum-s-philosophy: